freight-trust/status/content/default/issues/2020-08-10-scheduled-server-upgrade.md

 # Short code available in content to display current date
 # in a short format.
 For instance for issue updates.

-# {{< track "2019-03-26 15:31:06" >}}
+# {{< track "2020-08-12 15:31:06" >}}
 # {{< track "" >}}

 ## Enter below issue description and subsequent updates if any
 ---

-Our hosting company needs to perform some software updates on our main website server.
+We need to perform some software updates on our main website server.
 These updates require restarting the machine which implies some downtime.
 \
 This maintenance should not last more than a few minutes or cause any other perturbation.
 \